litterbox-sf-fall/auth-m2m-class-examples/class exercises/2 - simplelogin.md

 # Your Task

 - Build a form for a user to signup.
 The user should have a username and password and the password should not be stored in plain text
-- Once signed up the user should have their id set in the session and be routed to a welcome page (which can only be accessed by someone who has a session[:user_id])
+- Once signed up the user should have their id set in the session and then be routed to a welcome page (that can only be accessed by someone who has a session[:user_id])
-- The user should be able to login as well
+- The user should also be able to login
-- Once signed up, the user should be able to log out and be routed to the
+- If logged in, the user should be able to log out and be routed to the login page

 ### Getting started

 - Create a new rails app `rails new `
 - in your Gemfile add `pry-rails` and run bundle
 - generate a User model with a username, password and password_digest
-- in your user model add has_secure_password
+- in your user model add `has_secure_password`
 - validate the presence of a username and make sure it is unique as well
-- add the flash code to your application.html.erb (from the todosession exercise)
+- add the flash code to your application.html.erb (reference the todosession exercise)
-- generate a controller called access with a signup login home and logout action
+- generate a controller called access with a signup login, home, and logout action
 - replace your routes with the following:

 ```